zoffixznet/perl6.party/post/Introducing-Perl-6-Marketing-Assets-Web-App.md

 # The Assets

-Under the thumbnail of each asset, there are a few buttons that show you wish formats are available for download.
+Under the thumbnail of each asset, there are a few buttons that show you which formats are available for download.
 The last two buttons are the GitHub button and the pencil button.
 The former will lead you to GitHub to the folder that particular asset is at, where you can download any files that aren't shown on the front end (e.g. the source files).
 The latter